runtimeError4004/CSS360/Submit.md

 # 1: New e-Commerce site
 ## The final team’s answer/SDLC choice
+The **Agile** method was selected
 ## Thorough justification for why this model was selected for this project (i.e., What makes it a good fit?
 How can this SDLC help with developing this project?)
+> "Becaause the site requires frequrnt updates, customer-focused features, and a highly interactive design process with a team of people with mixed levels of experience."
+> "The software requires a coordination with a group of maintaining Java interpreter."
-The **Agile** method was selected
+Agile method was preferred because of the following:
+1. It allows for an incremental development.
+2. Early/continuous feedback from users.
+3. It is felexible and adaptive (changes in the requirements).
 ## 1-2 other models that were considered, and why the final selection won out over them.
 | Method     | Pros                                           | Cons                                    |
 | ---------- | ---------------------------------------------- |-----------------------------------------|
 | Iterative  | Allows gradual improvements, early testing     | Not easy to document, still regulated   |
 | Waterfall  | Clear structure, well-documented               | hard to go back to previous stages      |

+Agile method helps in collaborative approach to the development focusing on small deliverables and working in short cycles like sprints.
+It is also a good approach because teams gather feedback from their customers.

 ## The 1-2 key aspects of the project that were most important to your final SDLC decision.
 Explain why these aspects are critical to this decision.
    1. The platform is hosted online with a rotating selection of products, so it will need frequent updates and re-deployments.
 An Agile approach will allow us to meet these frequency demands.